The city of Ember is dying. Power failures become more frequent and longer. The sky is dark. Outside the city, darkness looms in the Unknown Regions.

 - butterfly – crepe paper streamers and a construction paper body with wiggly eyes

-Granny remembered eating pineapple as a special treat when she was a young girl.
+Granny remembers eating pineapple as a special treat when she was a young girl.
 Students created this pineapple treat with Twinkie’s Hostess Cakes, vanilla pudding, pineapple, cherries, and whip cream.
-You can see the step-by-step recipe here.

 This free printable includes 7-half pages.
-The City of Ember Story Map asks students to write about theme, characters, point of view, setting, etc.
+The City of Ember Story Map asks students to write about a number of topics from the book including the theme, characters, point of view, setting, etc.

-The City of Ember Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing, and skill practice.
+The City of Ember Novel Study includes vocabulary practice, comprehension questions, constructed response writing, and skill practice.